-NOTE A -- PRO FORMA ADJUSTMENTS
+NOTE A--PRO FORMA ADJUSTMENTS

 - (1) To eliminate Encapsulated Cell Therapy collaborative revenue arrangements. - (2) To eliminate research and development expenses, including employee compensation (\$1,566,479), external professional services (\$875,818) facilities and other supplies (\$2,890,035) and various other expenses directly relating to encapsulated cell therapy activities.
 These expenses were determined based on an individual account analysis and internal employee tracking records. - (3) To eliminate general and administrative expenses, including employee compensation (\$761,000), legal, professional and consulting fees (\$963,000), facilities costs (\$306,000), amortization (\$158,000) and various other expenses (\$121,000), directly relating to encapsulated cell therapy.
 The expenses were determined based on an individual account analysis. - (4) To eliminate Encapsulated Cell Therapy wind-down and corporate relocation expenses, including Rhode Island facility carrying costs, employee severance arrangements and the related settlement of a 1989 funding arrangement with the Rhode Island Partnership for Science and Technology.
 These expenses related to the Company's decision to eliminate 68 employees, relocate all remaining research and development and the Company's headquarters to Sunnyvale, California as a result of a decision to exit Encapsulated Cell Technology, and were included in wind-down expenses.
-The wind-down expenses include employee severance costs of approximately \$1,554,000, losses and reserves for the write-down of related patents and fixed assets of approximately \$1,858,000, an accrual of approximately \$1,172,000 of costs relating to settlement of a 1989 funding agreement with the Rhode Island Partnership for Science and Technology ("RIPSAT") associated with the Company's pilot manufacturing facility, comparison of 201 accruints Company's pilot manufacturing facility, approximately \$1,264,000 relating to carrying costs, including lease payments, interest, utilities, taxes and other related expenses associated with resolving the disposition of the Rhode Island facilities and \$200,000 of employee outplacement fees.
+The wind-down expenses include employee severance costs of approximately \$1,554,000, losses and reserves for the write-down of related patents and fixed assets of approximately \$1,858,000, an accrual of approximately \$1,172,000 of costs relating to settlement of a 1989 funding agreement with the Rhode Island Partnership for Science and Technology ("RIPSAT") associated with the Company's pilot manufacturing facility, approximately \$1,264,000 relating to carrying costs, including lease payments, interest, utilities, taxes and other related expenses associated with resolving the disposition of the Rhode Island facilities and \$200,000 of employee outplacement fees.
 The RIPSAT claim related directly to funding the Company had received from RIPSAT.
 When the Company reached the decision to exit its Encapsulated Cell Technology and relocate all remaining research and the Company's corporate headquarter's from Rhode Island to Sunnyvale, California.
 RIPSAT claimed the Company had violated terms of the funding arrangement.
 The Company did not agree with this claim, however, management determined it was in the Company's best interest to settle the issue.
-As a result, the costs associated with the settlement were included in the wind-down amount. - (5) To allocate facilities cost to general and administrative expense from conversion of the former research and development facility in Sunnyvale, CA to the Company's Corporate headquarters.
+As a result, the costs associated with the settlement were included in the wind-down amount.